irtazahashmi/pytspl/doc/tutorials/intro_to_filters.rst

 >>> from pytspl.filters import ChebyshevFilterDesign
 >>> cheb_filter = ChebyshevFilterDesign(simplicial_complex=sc)

-Here, we can plot the Chebyshev Series approximation for a matrix :math:`\textbf{P}`.
+Here, we can plot the Chebyshev series approximation for a matrix :math:`\textbf{P}`.

 >>> chebfilter.plot_chebyshev_series_approx(p_choice="L1L")

 .. image:: figures/filters/cheb_series_approx.png

-Aply the filter.
+Apply the filter.
 Since the flow is a dictionary, we need to convert it to a numpy array.

 >>> # convert the flow to an numpy array